 Stop 5: Galata Bridge

 The Galata Bridge is a bridge that connects 2 different parts of the European side.
 This is also where you can catch the ferries to the Asian part.
 There are many ferries running throughout the day.
-Under the bridge are many restaurants but we found if you continue past the bridge to the left, are even better, more local/less touristy places that serve amazing fish sandwiches.
-We were so blown away by how good these sandwiches were and they were so fresh … you can even see people fishing right from the bridge!
+Under the bridge are many restaurants but I found if you continue past the bridge to the left, are even better, more local/less touristy places that serve amazing fish sandwiches.
+I was so blown away by how good these sandwiches were and they were so fresh … you can even see people fishing right from the bridge!

 Stop 6: Galata Tower